themarathoncontinues/viral_tees/README.md

 8) `CropImage`

-Cropping images based based on a cv2 KeyPoints heuristic
+Cropping images based on a cv2 KeyPoints heuristic

 9) `ParseImageTweets`